waugustus/CarpetFuzz/README.md

 # Fuzz with the ranked stubs
 ${CarpetFuzz}/fuzzer/afl-fuzz -i input/ -o output/ -K ${CarpetFuzz}/output/stubs/ranked_stubs_tiffcp.txt -- $PWD/build_carpetfuzz/bin/tiffcp @@
 ```

+## FAQ ##

+1. How to find the manpage file of a new program?

+   In our experience, manpage files are typically located in the `share` directory within the compilation directory, such as `/your_build_dir/share/man/man1`.

+2. How to know which option combination triggered a crash?

+   You can extract the corresponding argv index from the crash filename.
+For instance, the filename `id:000000,sig:07, src:000000,argv:000334,op:argv,pos:0` indicates that the crash was triggered by `argv:000334`.
+You can then find the corresponding argv in `line 336` (i.e., 334+2) of the ranked_stubs file.

+3. How to reduce memory consumption when using pict to combine a large number of options?

+   When there is a large number of options (e.g., `gm`), PICT consumes a significant amount of memory (more than 128GB).
+In such cases, you can restricted the number of options by sorting all individual options based on their dry-run coverage and selecting the top 50 options with the highest coverage for combination.
+The whole process can be done by the `simplify_relationship.py` script.

+    ```
+    # Restrict the number of options based on their coverage
+    python3 ${CarpetFuzz}/scripts/simplify_relation.py --relation ${CarpetFuzz}/output/relation/relation_gm.json --dict ${CarpetFuzz}/tests/dict/dict.json --bindir $PWD/build_carpetfuzz/bin --seeddir input
+    ```

 ## CVEs found by CarpetFuzz ##